dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 d.
 Therefore find 𝜃 as a function of 𝜆 and 𝐷.

 e.
 Estimate a pupil diameter and the resulting diffraction angle.
 The light-sensitive cells in the retina that we use in bright light are the cones.
-They are most dense in the fovea—the central region of the retina that we use for reading and any other task requiring sharp vision.
+They are most dense in the fovea — the central region of the retina that we use for reading and any other task requiring sharp vision.
 At that location, their density is roughly 0.5×107 per square centimeter.
 Is that what you would predict?

 Problem 5.40

-Kepler's third law for non-inverse-square force laws With an inverse-square force, Kepler's third law—the relation between orbit radius and period—is 𝑇 ∝ 𝑟3/2 (Section 4.2.2).
+Kepler's third law for non-inverse-square force laws With an inverse-square force, Kepler's third law — the relation between orbit radius and period — is 𝑇 ∝ 𝑟3/2 (Section 4.2.2).
 Now generalize the law to forces of the form 𝐹 ∝ 𝑟𝑛, using dimensional analysis to find the scaling exponent 𝛽 in the orbital period 𝑇 ∝ 𝑟𝛽 as a function of the scaling exponent 𝑛 in the force law.

 Problem 5.41